sirkro/ha-danalock-cloud/README.md

 Due to the nature of cloud-based control and the Danalock API:

 *   **Command Execution Delay:** When you send a lock or unlock command from Home Assistant, the command goes to the Danalock Cloud, then to your Danabridge, and finally to the lock via Bluetooth.
 This process takes several seconds.
-*   **Optimistic State (Briefly):** To provide immediate feedback in the UI, the lock entity will briefly show "Locking..." or "Unlocking...".
-*   **Delayed State Confirmation:** After sending a command, the integration waits for a short period (currently 15 seconds) and then attempts to refresh the lock's actual state from the cloud.
+*   **State Confirmation:** After sending a command, the integration waits for a short period (currently 15 seconds) and then attempts to refresh the lock's actual state from the cloud.
 *   **Polling Interval:** The primary way the lock's state is updated is through periodic polling, which defaults to every 5 minutes (configurable in options).
 *   **"Bridge Busy" is Expected Behavior:** The Danalock API can only handle **one operation at a time** per bridge.
 If you send a command and then immediately try to poll for the state, the bridge will report "Busy".
-    *   The integration now handles this by fetching state and battery sequentially to reduce this issue during regular polls.
-    *   However, if you trigger actions too quickly or if the bridge is busy for other reasons, the state update will fail.
-The lock state in Home Assistant will **retain its last known valid state** and will *not* become "unknown".
+    *   The lock state in Home Assistant will **retain its last known valid state** and will *not* become "unknown" due to a transient `BridgeBusy` error.
     *   The actual state will be updated once a subsequent poll is successful.
-*   **What this means:** The lock state displayed in Home Assistant might not reflect the true physical state of the lock for a period ranging from ~15 seconds up to your configured polling interval.
-If you need faster confirmation, you can use the `danalock_cloud.refresh_devices` service, but be mindful that excessive calls can also lead to `BridgeBusy` conditions.
+*   **Optimistic Mode:** To provide faster UI feedback, you can enable "Optimistic State Updates" in the integration options.
+See the "Options" section for more details.

 ## Installation